 \subsubsection{\textbf{Prerequisite-guided Action Selection}}

 According to the current state $s_t$, the agent selects an action $a_t$ from the candidate action space $\mathcal{A}_t$, including the target concept $c^*$ and the candidate exercise set $\mathcal{E}_\text{cand}^{(t)}$.
 The candidate action space can be set to the whole action space, including all exercises and the target concept.
 However, this is impractical under a large action space in some applications, which will significantly harm the performance and efficiency with limited online interaction data.
 Furthermore, the learning concepts exhibit inherent cognitive structural characteristics, such as prerequisite relationships, which can be utilized not only to ensure logical and explainable decision-making but also to reduce the large search space of candidate actions.

+To this end, we design an action selection strategy to narrow down the action search space, based on the connectivity between the target concept $c^*$ and its predecessors $P_{c^*}$ in the prerequisite graph.

+Detailed process about the action selection strategy is presented in Algorithm \ref{algo-action-selection}.
+At the turn $t$, we have the set of appropriate and inappropriate exercises previously tutored, \textit{i.e.}, $\mathcal{E}_+^{(t)}$ and $\mathcal{E}_-^{(t)}$.
+The goal is to obtain the candidate exercise set $\mathcal{E}_\text{cand}^{(t)}$ with $N$ candidate exercises.
+In specific, we first compute the exercise scores $w_e^{(t)}$ for each exercise $e$ in $\mathcal{E}_\text{cand}^{(t)}$ via Eq.(\ref{eq:exercise_score}).
+Then, based on the exercise scores $w_e^{(t)}$, we compute the concept scores $w_c^{(t)}$ for each concept $c \in P_{c^*}$ that is the prerequisite concept of the target concept $c^*$.
+Overall, we apply two levels of sorting for the exercises: 1) We prioritize the exercises related to the prerequisite concept with a higher concept score $w_c^{(t)}$; 2) Under the same prerequisite concept, we put the exercise with a higher exercise score $w_e^{(t)}$ into the candidate exercise set $\mathcal{E}_\text{cand}^{(t)}$ until the number of candidate exercises reaches $N$.

-To this end, we design an action selection strategy to narrow down the action search space, based on the connectivity between the target concept and its predecessors in the prerequisite graph.
-In order to incorporate the user knowledge level as well as the correlation with the previously tutored exercise, we first compute the exercise score based on the current state at the timestep $t$:
+\textbf{Exercise Score:} In order to incorporate the user knowledge level as well as the correlation with the previously tutored exercise, we first compute the exercise score based on the current state at the timestep $t$: